 The water pH measures the concentration of H+ protons in the water.
-It reflects the stability of the equilibrium established between different forms of carbonic acid and is linked to the buffer system developed by carbonates and bicarbonates (19).
-The average pH recorded during this study is 8.03 at Sidi Mimoune and 7.98 at the Ras Elma Astaculture Station (Figure
+It reflects the stability of the equilibrium established between different forms of carbonic acid and is linked to the buffer system developed by carbonates and bicarbonates (20).
+The average pH recorded during this study is 8.03 at Sidi Mimoune and 7.98 at the Ras Elma Astaculture station (Figure 4).

-4).
 These values indicate that the water in the studied stations is slightly alkaline, falling within the standards for cold waters.
-According to (20), pH stability is crucial in astaculture; the ideal pH range for optimal functioning of aquatic organisms is 6, 5 to 9.
-Indeed, water pH can play a significant role in the well-being and health of crayfish.
+According to (21), pH stability is crucial in astaciculture; the ideal pH range for optimal functioning of aquatic organisms is between 6,5 to 9.
+Indeed, water pH can play a significant role in the wellbeing and health of crayfish.
 However, it is worth noting that different crayfish species can tolerate and prefer different pH values.
-In general, most freshwater crayfish prefer a pH range between 6.2 and 8.5 (21, 22, 23).
+In general, most freshwater crayfish prefer a pH range between 6.2 and 8.5 (22, 23, 24).

-Figure 4: Spatiotemporal variation of pH Values at Sidi Mimoune Lake and Ras Elma Astaculture Station
+Figure 4: Spatiotemporal variation of pH values at Sidi Mimoune Lake and Ras Elma Astaciculture station.